DavinChurch/SQLFns/README.md

 ## The Source/SQLFns Directory

 This directory is intended to be imported as a complete namespace and contains all the code needed to use this package.
 It contains no external dependencies.
 Most function names are identical to the SQL keywords which they support.
-For instance, the `Select` function formats the SQL Select clause.
+For instance, the `Select` function formats the SQL **Select** clause.
 Additional routines are provided for composite commands or general utility use.
+A few other functions (with names beginning with "∆") are present in this namespace for internal use only rather than public use.

 ## The Source/SQLFns/API Directory

 This directory contains only references to the actual SQLFns code.
-It is here only to provide a limited API interface point for use by the Tatin package manager.
+It is here only to provide a limited API interface point for use by the [Tatin package manager](https://github.com/aplteam/Tatin).
 This namespace is not needed at all if the code is being imported without using Tatin.

 ## The Source/Testing Directory